MicrosoftDocs/minecraft-creator/creator/Documents/TickJsonIntroduction.md

 :::image type="content" source="Media/TickJson/tickjson_displays_one_two.png" alt-text="Chat area of screen displays repeated messages [Server] one [Server] two":::

 >[!Note]
-> Function files are additive and multiple will run if they exist in multiple behavior packs.
-For example, if the behavior pack stack has multiple behavior packs, all functions in tick.json will be run every tick.
+> `tick.json` files are additive and multiple will run if they exist in multiple behavior packs.
+For example, if the behavior pack stack has multiple behavior packs, all functions in `tick.json` will be run every tick.

 ## What's Next?